 A dull blade greatly increases the risk of razor bumps.

 Rinse off the shaving cream with warm water.
 You want to rinse gently but thoroughly.
 Leaving any shaving cream on your skin can irritate it.

 Place a cool compress on your skin.
 To make a cool compress, hold a clean washcloth underneath cool water.
 Once the washcloth is wet, place it on your just-shaved skin and leave it in place for five minutes.

 Apply a soothing aftershave.
 Dermatologists recommend using an aftershave that’s specially formulated to reduce the risk of razor bumps and irritated skin.
 If an aftershave burns or stings, stop using it and try another one.

 Dry your razor and store it in a dry place.
 This prevents bacteria from growing on your razor.
 Never leave your razor in the shower or on a wet sink.

-Dermatologists developed this step-by-step process for men of color who get razor bumps when they shave.
+Dermatologists developed this step-by-step process for men who have a darker skin tone and get razor bumps when they shave.
 It helps many men see fewer razor bumps.
 Some men, however, continue to get razor bumps.

 When to see a dermatologist

 If you continue to get razor bumps after you change your shaving technique, it’s time to see the medical skin expert.
 With a dermatologist’s customized treatment, you can get relief and avoid permanent changes to your skin.
 Men who continue to get razor bumps can develop permanent deep grooves and raised scars on their face.